Please update your Flash player to see this menu.

 7.)
 Glendale: The Glendale Galleria is an attractive and versatile enclosed shopping mall featuring popular stores for the whole family.
 This is Glendale's largest mall, and offers a wide selection of popular retailers.

 13.)
-Los Angeles: The Grove and Farmer's Market are two side-by-side shopping destinations which together form an interesting and varied complex.
+Los Angeles: The Grove and Farmer's Market are two side-by-side shopping destinations that together form an interesting and varied complex.
 The Grove is one of LA's most beautiful outdoor malls.
 It's popularity comes as much from its "lifestyle" components as much as its shopping opportunities; there's a terrific theater here, and a good choice of restaurants, as well.
 Also, Farmer's Market has been a top tourist destination for decades.
 Its not shiny & new, no; but you'll love the inviting aromas wafting from its restaurants and fresh produce displays.

 19.)
 Pasadena: The Paseo Colorado mall is an attractive outdoor shopping destination on Pasadena's Colorado Blvd (well-known to tourists as the Rose Parade's route!)
 Movies and restaurants add to the fun of your visit here.
+Frequent live entertainment in the central plaza adds to the festive atmosphere.

 21.)
-Santa Monica: The 3rd Street Promenade is an older...but ever-popular...shopping destination located a mere 2 blocks from stunning Pacific Ocean views, the beach and Santa Monica pier.
+Santa Monica: The 3rd Street Promenade is an older...but ever-popular...outdoor shopping destination located a mere 2 blocks from stunning Pacific Ocean views, the beach and Santa Monica pier.
 Known for its street performers, access to restaurants and movie theaters, and good mix of store brands, Santa Monica's Third Street Promenade is equally popular with tourists and local residents alike.

 22.)
 Santa Monica: The Santa Monica Place mall has re-opened as an outdoor mall!
 It's chic, it's beautiful...and it has sweeping views of the Pacific Ocean from its new rooftop dining deck!
 Local shoppers have given the newly-renovated mall a very good reception.
 Out-of-town visitors will love visiting the new Santa Monica Place for reasons far beyond shopping; it's a tourist destination in its own right!
 Here's a link to the Santa Monica Place website, which is very easy to remember: it's www.SantaMonicaPlace.com.
 Or, view our pictures & write-up of the mall on our Santa Monica Place Mall page.

 23.)
 Sherman Oaks: The Sherman Oaks Fashion Square is an excellent climate-controlled mall that's located in the busy southern sector of the San Fernando.
+The good mix of stores and the mall's tasteful interior are two reasons why area residents and visitors enjoy Westfield Fashion Square.

 25.)
 Universal City: The outlandish Universal Studios Citywalk is known for its whacky architecture, many restaurant and entertainment options, and its unique.
 Visitors to the Universal Studios theme park can't resist browsing and dining.
 Local residents, too, love this outdoor mall's selection of restaurants, night clubs and entertainment options.
+If you'd like to see our pics of this fun destination, here's a link to our website's Universal Studios Citywalk page.

 26.)
 Valencia: The Valencia Town Center is a beautiful mall in the Santa Clarita Valley which features both a traditional indoor mall PLUS several large, well-decorated outdoor segments.
 Shopping isn't the only activity you'll enjoy here.
 The Valencia Town Center also has a popular movie theater and good selection of restaurants, as well.

 7.)
 Irvine: The Irvine Spectrum Center is a lovely outdoor mall that's great for dining and entertainment as well as shopping.
 Visitors to Southern California are sure to admire the mall's beauty and enjoy strolling through the lavishly-decorated center while making their purchases.
+Curbside pickup points allow for patrons to get take-out meals easily from the center's 20+ restaurants.

 10.)
 Newport Beach: Fashion Island is a lovely outdoor mall in Newport Beach which features a unique mix of upscale stores...many of which are hard-to-find elsewhere.
 Fashion Island is also a destination for fun...featuring a number of good restaurant choices, plus movie theaters. /p>